montanablood27/team-open/README.md

 team-open
 =========

-Collection of stories documenting the power of open licensing
+Collection of stories documenting the power of open licensing.
+The content is in the `gh-pages` branch.